Final report for GNE19-201

 The SM treatment was also equilibrated for 72 hr at initial erythromycin concentrations of 10 ppb, 100 ppb, 400 ppb, 1000 ppb, 5000 ppb, 10,000 ppb, 25,000 ppb, 50,000 ppb, 100,000 ppb, and 150,000 ppb.
 We combined 5 g soil and 0.5 g manure by dry mass in amber glass vials for a total volume of 150 mL.

-We tested five non-linear and linearized Freundlich and Langmuir models to S and SM adsorption isotherm data to determine best model fit.
+We tested five non-linear and linearized Freundlich and Langmuir models to S and SM adsorption isotherm data to determine the best model fit.
 If models generated non-realistic (i.e. negative) adsorption parameters they were excluded from further analysis.
-From the remaining models the model with the greatest number of significant parameters and the smallest standard square error (SSE) was chosen as the best fit.
+From the remaining models, the model with the greatest number of significant parameters and the smallest standard square error (SSE) was selected.
 Discussed here are the Langmuir non-linear regression and one Langmuir linearization which fit the data best (eq.
-2, 3) (See supplementary material for all model analyses).
+2, 3) (Additional model discussion in supplemental material).

 c/q = a + b*c (Eq.3)

 In Eq.
-2 and 3, q is the equilibrium adsorption density (mg adsorbate)/(mg adsorbent), qmax is the maximum adsorption density, c is aqueous concentration (mg/L), and K is the equilibrium coefficient for adsorption between the adsorbate (erythromycin) and adsorbent (solids) ().
+2 and 3, q is the equilibrium adsorption density (mg adsorbate)/(mg adsorbent), qmax is the maximum adsorption density (mg adsorbate)/(mg adsorbent), c is aqueous concentration (mg/L), and K is the equilibrium coefficient for adsorption between adsorbate (erythromycin) and adsorbent (solids) (L/mg).
 In the modified linear model (Eq.
-3), a and b, are the intercept and slope of the linearized models, respectively.
+3), a and b, are the intercept and slope of the linearized model, respectively.
 Linearized model parameters were then converted to parameters with physical meaning (Eq.
 3.1).

-To assess the impact of manure on adsorption of erythromycin to soil, we conducted a two-phased equilibration experiment.
-In the first phase, we equilibrated manure in 4 treatments (0.01 g, 0.05 g, 0.5 g, and 5 g) with erythromycin at 667 ppb for 72 hours.
-In the second equilibration, we added the 0.3 μm filtrate of the first phase to batch reactors with 5 g soil/150 mL.
-The second for an additional 72 hr.
-Samples were analyzed after the second phase.
-Following from this experiment, SM batch experiments utilized 0.5 g manure solids.
+To assess manure’s impact on erythromycin adsorption to soil, we conducted a two-phased equilibration experiment.
+In the first phase, we equilibrated four manure concentrations (0.01 g, 0.05 g, 0.5 g, and 5 g) with erythromycin at 667 ppb for 72 hours.
+In the second equilibration, we added the 0.3 μm filtrate from phase one to batch reactors with 5 g soil/150 mL.
+The second phase equilibrated for an additional 72 hr.
+Samples were analyzed after phase two.
+Following from this experiment, SM batch experiments utilized a 10:1 soil:manure ratio (0.5 g manure solids with 5 g soil solids).
 We applied a semi-log transformation to the data after the second phase to generate a linear model:

-where c is the aqueous concentration of erythromycin after second equilibration, m is the initial mass of manure used in the first equilibration, and a and b are the empirically derived intercept and slope, respectively, of the resulting model.
+where c is the aqueous concentration of erythromycin after second equilibration, SR is the solid ratio of soil to manure by mass used in the first equilibration, and a and b are the empirically derived intercept and slope, respectively, of the resulting model.

 Soil column experiments

 We used 7 cm diameter columns, continuously infiltrated from below using a pump.
+This design was chosen to reduce effect of preferential flow paths and flow along the column walls as is sometimes confounding with smaller columns and columns infiltrated from above (e.g. Show et al., 2022).
 We infiltrated about 17 liters of 500 ppb erythromycin solution through each column.
-Average infiltration rates ranged from 28 mL/min to 31 mL/min.
+A continuous, highly-concentrated input of erythromycin was chosen to represent a worst-case-scenario pollutant generating saturated adsorption site conditions.
+Column outflow was located 3 cm above the soil surface which continuously drained the columns.
+Average outflow rates ranged from 28 mL/min to 31 mL/min.
 Treatments were run in triplicate.
 All columns contained 200.00 g homogenized soil (S treatment).
 Columns in soil-manure (SM) treatment contained 20.00 g manure in addition to 200.00 g soil.
-We determined infiltration volume from a combination of initial column tests and high and low estimates of fitted adsorption isotherm models.
-Volumetric outflow was recorded continuously throughout the experiment for each column independently.
+We determined infiltration volume from initial column tests and high and low estimates of fitted adsorption isotherm models.
+Volumetric outflow was recorded continuously for each column independently.
 Samples were filtered, diluted, and analyzed within 12 hours of experiment completion.
 Eight samples per column were analyzed for pH, 30 samples per column were analyzed for aqueous antibiotic concentration.
-A non-parametric smooth local regression (loess) model was used to visualize the column results.
+A non-parametric smooth local regression (loess) model was used to visualize column results.

 The ELISA analysis method is a targeted approach, well-equipped to assess the presence of a single compound in laboratory samples.
-This method required a standard microplate device, making it accessible across laboratories lacking high performance liquid chromatography – mass spectrometry (HPLC-MS) set ups.
-Because ELISA methods are designed with a detection range of 0.2-25 ppb, this method is ideal for scenarios where low concentrations are expected.
-Sample dilution to reach the detection range may have introduced some of the noise in the data.
+This method required a standard microplate device, making it accessible to laboratories lacking high performance liquid chromatography – mass spectrometry (HPLC-MS).
+Because ELISA methods are designed with a detection range of 0.2-25 ppb, this method is ideal when low concentrations are expected.
 We believe some of the variability between our replicates may be attributed to the high dilution ratios required to reach detection range of the ELISA.

-All data were analyzed in R-studio (version 1.4.1106 for Mac).
+All data were analyzed in R-studio (version 1.4.1106 for Mac) and Excel (version 16.57 for Mac).
 Model parameters were tested for statistical significance using a t-test.

 Communicate the results with scientists, farmers, policy makers, and the public to help lower communication barriers between each of these entities.

 Based on preliminary results from the interview-based study mentioned above, farmers feel that communication between the public, the scientific and engineering community, and policy makers is disconnected from farmers.
-Objective 4 aims to share information from this study with each of these entities, through the outreach activities described below.
+Objective 3 aims to share information from this study with each of these entities, through the outreach activities described below.
+Because this manuscript has not yet been published, these outreach activities are on-going and will be completed after manuscript publication.

-Scientific Community: All results will be submitted for publication in an academic journal and included with my PhD dissertation.
-I will continue to present this work at conferences, and specifically will attend the American Geophysical Union Annual Meeting in December to do so.
+Scientific Community: All results will be submitted for publication in an academic journal and were included in my PhD dissertation.
+I presented this work at the American Geophysical Union Annual Meeting in December (2021).

 Stakeholders: I will also publish the results and context of this study in a dairy trade magazine, such as Progressive Dairyman, to communicate the results of this work to dairy farmers.
 I will also individually send each of these documents to the farmers who were interviewed in my parallel interview-based study on perspectives of antibiotics.
 In conjunction with the interview study, there will be focus groups of small groups of similarly sized diary farms.
 After the focus group portion of the meeting, results of these studies will be shared with attendees and discussion allowed to continue.